• A 'portrait' lens is not essential but can help you create flattering facial perspectives and defocused backgrounds. See best portrait lenses

-When it comes to taking portraits, there are many different ways to go about it – so there are plenty of great portrait photography tips to learn, whether you are capturing candid moments out on the streets or putting together skilled lighting setups in the studio.
+Our portrait photography how to is for all kinds of photographers, shooting styles and experience levels.
+When it comes to taking portraits, there are many different ways to go about it – so there are plenty of great portrait photography tips to learn, whether you are capturing candid moments out on the streets or putting together skilled lighting setups on location.
+They don't all require expensive equipment, technical know-how or studio setups

 The genre ‘portraits’ sits under a huge umbrella with various kit, skills and knowledge needed for alternative approaches.
 However there are many portrait photography tips that transpire across all the different methods, so whether you’re just starting out with your camera or have been doing it for a while, make sure you follow these top tips to take your portrait photography to the next level.